Updated on: October 1, 2023

-According to the Anti-Money Laundering Act 2006, Five Percent Online Ltd. must ensure that the legal duties resulting from the regulations set out in this Act are fulfilled by Our subordinated enterprises, branches, subsidiaries and affiliates in the UK, in Israel and abroad.
-Wherever local regulations are stricter than the requirements set out in this Policy, the stricter standard has to be applied.
-If any applicable laws are in conflict with this Policy, the relevant Five Percent Online Ltd. entity must consult with the local legal department to resolve the conflict.
-If the minimum requirements set out in this Policy cannot be applied in a certain country because application would be against local law, or cannot be enforced due to other than legal reasons, Five Percent Online Ltd. has to assure that it will not enter into a business relationship, continue a business relationship or carry out any transactions.
-If business relations already exist in that country, Five Percent Online Ltd. has to assure that the business relationship is terminated regardless of other contractual or legal obligations.
+As mandated by the Anti-Money Laundering Act of 2006, Five Percent Online Ltd. is responsible for ensuring that its subordinated enterprises, branches, subsidiaries, and affiliates in the UK, Israel, and abroad fulfill their legal obligations according to this Act.
+In cases where local regulations are more stringent than this Policy, the stricter standard must be applied.
+If any applicable laws conflict with this Policy, the relevant Five Percent Online Ltd. entity must consult with the local legal department to resolve the conflict.
+If the minimum requirements in this Policy cannot be applied in a specific country due to local law or non-legal reasons, the Company will refrain from entering into a business relationship, continuing a business relationship, or carrying out transactions.
+For existing business relations in such a country, the Company will ensure that the relationship is terminated, regardless of other contractual or legal obligations.

-Money Laundering is the participation in any transaction that seeks to conceal or disguise the nature or origin of funds derived from illegal activities such as, for example, fraud, corruption, organized crime, or terrorism etc. Predicate offences for money laundering are defined by local law.
-Generally speaking, the money laundering process consists of three “stages”:
+Money laundering involves participating in transactions aimed at concealing or disguising the nature or origin of funds obtained from illegal activities, such as fraud, corruption, organized crime, or terrorism.
+Predicate offenses for money laundering are determined by local law.
+The money laundering process typically includes the following stages:

-- Client Identification Procedures
+**Client Identification Procedures**

 – Passport or National ID